 According to data from our platform, there was a 47 percent increase in the number of virtual meetings in Q1 2020, compared to the previous quarter.
 On top of this, the three most popular video conferencing tools used by people who scheduled meetings on Doodle in Q1 2020 were: Zoom (34 percent), Skype (14 percent) and Google Hangouts (4 percent).
 This makes sense considering most businesses instituted mandatory remote work policies in March.
 Being unable to physically interact with friends, family and colleagues (indefinitely) is certain to have contributed to this increase in virtual happy hours.

 If there’s one thing the COVID-19 outbreak has demonstrated, it’s that HR can’t afford to adopt a “business as usual” approach to allocating tools and resources in its budget.
-So while certain workplace collaboration tools like Slack, Zoom and Doodle may have once been considered optional and nice-to-haves, these will need to move to the top of the priority list now.
+So while certain workplace collaboration tools like Microsoft Teams, Zoom and Doodle may have once been considered optional and nice-to-haves, these will need to move to the top of the priority list now.
 Despite the increase in demand for remote working tools right now, our study highlights a serious contradiction between what’s needed and what’s available.
 In particular, video conferencing tools (weighted average, 1.88) and scheduling technology (weighted average, 1.90) both ranked very low on the priority list in recruitment and onboarding budgets.

 To learn how your HR team can digitally adapt your recruitment and onboarding during COVID-19, download the full study.